 Grant County, County in western Nebraska, United States.

-The county was established in 1887 and named after President Ulysses S. Grant.
-Hyannis was chosen as its administrative seat.
+The county was created in 1887 and named after Ulysses S. Grant, who had served as a general in the Civil War before becoming president.
+Shortly after its founding, Hyannis was designated as the county seat.

 The community of curious travelers